amal994/detect-cancer-adl/README.md

 # Using Deep Learning for Detecting Cancer In Pathology Images
 In this project I implemented and trained two deep learning models to be used for the prediction of cancer in pathology images.

-This project follows the method of this [paper](https://arxiv.org/abs/1703.02442)
+This project follows the multi-scale method proposed in this [paper](https://arxiv.org/abs/1703.02442)

 ### This repository contains the following:
 - A PDF that describes the approach and evaluation.